frctl/fractal-docs/docs/guide/components/README.md

 </div>
 ```

-Other places that handles are used include when specifying a ~@TODOLINK @preview-layouts', 'preview layout') }} for a component or when referencing another components ~@TODOLINK @context-data', 'context data') }}.
+Other places that handles are used include when specifying a [preview layout](./preview-layouts.html) for a component or when referencing another components [context data](../core-concepts/context-data.html).

 ::: tip
-See the documentation on ~@TODOLINK @naming', 'naming & referencing') }} for more details on working with handles in Fractal.
+See the documentation on [naming & referencing](./notes.html) for more details on working with handles in Fractal.
 :::

 ## Ordering components